trisberg/springfun/README.md

 	}
 ```

-Next, modify the `news` function bean to be:
+Next, modify the `news` consumer bean to be:

 ```java
 	@Bean